josherich/blog/notes/src/docs/pl.md

 - Declarative: Functional/Logic

-  - variables represent vlaues, like in math
+  - variables represent values, like in math

   - no need for loop